 There’s always the possibility that a cultivar has already evolved the solution to an emerging problem such as TR4.
 For example, the widely grown ‘Pisang Awak’ is susceptible to TR4, but as Bioversity International scientist Gus Molina pointed out at the 2014 ProMusa symposium, a dwarf Kluai Namwa (the Thai name for ‘Pisang Awak’) collected in Thailand turns out to be better at resisting the fungal strain.
 When the genebank accession was evaluated in TR4-infested fields in the Philippines, it showed little sign of the disease after 77 weeks.
 The dwarf mutant also turned out to be pretty good at withstanding gale force winds when a typhoon hit an experimental field in which it had been planted.
 The dwarf mutant doesn't have a solution for all the problems it is likely to encounter, but it's a start.

-As for genetic engineering, it could be used to confer resistance to diseases for which no source of resistance has been identified, such as bunchy top and Xanthomonas wilt.
+As for genetic engineering, it could be used to confer resistance to diseases, such as Fusarium wilt, bunchy top and Xanthomonas wilt.
 As a matter of fact, work on the latter has progressed to the field trial stage.